coderforlife/pyjvm/README.md

 class that either has some other Java interface or class as a base or has the metaclass `JavaClass`.
 In either case, the class definition also requires a field `__java_class_name__` that is a unicode string with the full name of the class or interface.
-For example, the class template for `java.lang.Iterable` coudl be made as follows:
+For example, the class template for `java.lang.Iterable` could be made as follows:

     class Iterable(object):
         __metaclass__ = JavaClass